Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Speaking softly may cause the caller to be unsure whether he has dialed the correct number and when you answer the phone too loudly, you sound harsh and abrasive, which is unattractive to the caller.

-Whenever you answer the phone, you should never rush or interrupt the caller.
+Whenever you answer a call, you should never rush or interrupt the caller.
 When you interrupt someone in the middle of a conversation, you imply that you already know what they will say.

 When you cut them off, it makes it appear as if you are in tune with what they are going through.
 This could potentially aggravate a customer, so it is best not to interrupt them.

-While most people don’t mind being on hold for a moment or two, there comes the point when it becomes irksome.
+While most people don’t mind being on hold for a moment or two, there comes a point when it becomes irksome.

 Most of the time, placing someone on hold shouldn’t be necessary, but it isn’t always avoidable and varies depending on the industry.